CentaurusInfra/mizar/docs/design/dft.md

     2. If no entry exists, we assume a new flow and the FWD tail-calls the first M-XDP in the Scaled Endpoint specification table.
-The specification table progresses until the final flow-entry is concluded, then the M- XDP adds an Update DFT operation to the NSH header and sends the packet to the Chain's head (FTN-T1 in Figure [10].
+The specification table progresses until the final flow-entry is concluded, then the M-XDP adds an Update DFT operation to the NSH header and sends the packet to the Chain's head (FTN-T1 in Figure [10].